ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 Once the plugin is installed on your Grafana instance, follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new {{ ydb-short-name }} data source, and enter configuration options.

-### With a configuration file
+### Configuration with provisioning system

-It is possible to configure data sources using configuration files with Grafana’s provisioning system.
-To read about how it works, including all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).
+Alternatively, it is possible to configure data sources using configuration files with Grafana’s provisioning system.
+To read about how it works, including all the settings that you can set for this data source, refer to [Provisioning Grafana data sources](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) documentation.

 Plugin supports different authentication types [authentication types](../reference/ydb-sdk/auth.md).